broxigar91/karting_api/README.md

 Also, I've made some tests that can be checked at `src/tests/`.
 In order to run them you'll need to execute
 `php bin/phpunit`
-which, when 1st executed it will install php unit package.
+*when 1st executed it will install php unit package.*

 PS: Even though the tech test was changed, I had already started it when the change happened, so I decided to finish it aswell.
 You can find the code at `src/Classes/TaskManager.php`.